newsfromthecrypto/nftc/README.md

-# nftc
+# nftc - News From The Crypto

-News From The Crypto
+Automated crypto news aggregator in multiple languages.